pmahan00/helloworld/README.md

 # **Hello World**

 Engineer turned entrepreneur having a business and technological toolbox,who believes in a hands on approach in solving diverse problems.
 Here you will find links to my various projects and creative outlets.
-Currently exploring computervision(pose estimation) and music tehcnologies(MIR, sentiment analysis)
+Currently exploring computervision, Generative projects and musictech projects

 ## **Projects**